Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 2. The Best Time to Visit Is Not Peak Summer

 If your children are old enough to appreciate something genuinely different, Orthodox Easter in Cyprus is extraordinary.
 Midnight church services with fireworks, red dyed eggs, spit roasted lamb in every village.
-It usually falls in April, and shoulder season travel means you’ll have the beaches practically to yourselves.
+It usually falls in April or May, and shoulder season travel means you’ll have the beaches practically to yourselves.

-The verdict: Book September.
+The verdict: Book September or early October.
 You get summer’s warmth without summer’s intensity, and your family holidays in Cyprus will feel like a different island from the one the August crowds experience.

-This decision shapes your entire holiday, and most booking sites treat it as interchangeable.
+This decision shapes your entire holiday, and most booking sites treat every coastal town as interchangeable.
 It isn’t.

 Paphos is our recommendation for families with children under eight.
 The harbour area is manageable on foot, where fishing boats bob alongside tourist catamarans and cats lounge on the harbour wall like they own the place.
-The archaeological sites are the kind of ruins kids can actually climb on.
+The Kato Paphos Archaeological Park is the kind of site kids can actually explore with room to roam.
 The surrounding area is proper villa country, which means you’ll need a car but you’ll have space and calm.

 The verdict: Under eights, go Paphos.
-Over eights, go Limassol.
+Over eights or mixed ages, go Limassol.
+Want the best swimming beaches, go Protaras.
 Want everything handled, go Aphrodite Hills.

 4. A Villa With a Private Pool Changes Everything